 Closed-captions have a standard look and

-The disadvantage is that sometimes people may not realize the video is captioned because they don’t have captions turned on.
+The disadvantage of closed-captions is that sometimes people may not realize the video is captioned because they don’t have captions turned on.
 To view captions on mobile requires going into the mobile device’s Settings > Accessibility and turning on the captions.

 Not everyone knows to do this.
 Hopefully, the mobile operating systems will receive an update so that people can see the CC button even if their Accessibility settings aren’t set for closed-captions.